dheero/OBF.github.io/wiki/BOSC/Broad_Interoperability_Hackathon.md

 Monday, April 7th and 8th at the [Broad Institute](http://www.broadinstitute.org/) in Cambridge, Massachusetts.
-It occurs just prior to [Bio-IT World](http://www.bio-itworldexpo.com/) in Boston.
+It occurs just prior to [Bio-IT World](http://www.bio-itworldexpo.com/) in Boston and is a warm up event for \[BOSC 2013\] occurring July 17-20th in Berlin.
 Everyone is welcome, and we'll have more details soon along with an official webpage.

 Goals
 -----